Sunday, April 27, 2025

 I'm still trying to invent a show for my character to become obsessed with.

 This movie has so many serious problems.
 It's really not good, but it's amazing anyway.
 Take the main character, for example.
 She gets sucked into this giant drama but plays almost no role in its resolution.
 She's the most passive heroine ever.
 This isn't a character-driven story, at least not on her part.
-You could argue that the dog man Caine's character drives it much more than she does.
+You could argue that the wolf man Caine's character drives it much more than she does.

 It is a DELIGHTFUL movie to watch because of the flying and diving and falling and swooping through the air, because of the larger than life villains who are fighting with each other, because of the gorgeous settings and costumes and beautifully imagined scenarios, but most of all because of Caine rollerblading through the sky and moving with such profound grace and strength.